onecommons/unfurl/tosca-package/README.md

     database_endpoint: tosca.relationships.ConnectsTo | tosca.nodes.Database | tosca.capabilities.EndpointDatabase
 ```

-Here type declaration can infer whether a field is a TOSCA property or requirement based on the field's type -- only requirements can be assigned a relationship, so `database_endpoint` must be a TOSCA requirement, and data types like strings default as TOSCA properties.
+Here we see how our DSL can infer whether a field is a TOSCA property or TOSCA requirement based on the field's type -- for example, only requirements can be assigned a relationship, so `database_endpoint` must be a TOSCA requirement, and data types like strings default to TOSCA properties.

 If you need to specify TOSCA specific information about the field or need to resolve ambiguity about the fields type, you use can field specifiers.
-For example, consider the Python representation of the `tosca.nodes.Compute` node type defined in the TOSCA 1.3 spec:
+For example, consider this Python representation of the `tosca.nodes.Compute` node type defined in the TOSCA 1.3 spec:

 ```python
 class Compute(AbstractCompute):